Grab a bargain on TVs, laptops and more in the Currys Black Friday sale

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Currys’s Black Friday 2021 sale is here: Shop the best deals on smart TVs, coffee machines, air fryers and more
+Currys’s Black Friday 2021 sale is here: Get the best deals on smart TVs, coffee machines, air fryers and more

 Snap up a bargain on everything from iPhones and Dyson vacuums to Sony headphones